ouillie/terminalle/README.md

 ```

 You'll probably want to hook up the toggle method to a keybinding.
-In gnome, you can do that with `gsettings`:
+In Gnome, you can do that with `gsettings`:

 ```bash
 # WARNING: Running this verbatim will disable any other custom keybindings.